Chart Color Schemes

 Household Composition

-Merredin features high concentrations of lone person households, with a fairly typical median household size
+Merredin features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 67.2% of all households, including 26.5% couples with children, 31.8% couples without children, and 8.3% single parent families.
-Non-family households account for the remaining 32.8%, with lone person households at 30.3% and group households comprising 2.6%.
-The median household size is 2.3 people, which aligns with the average in the Rest of WA.
+Family households dominate at 67.2% of all households, comprising 26.5% couples with children, 31.8% couples without children, and 8.3% single parent families.
+Non-family households make up the remaining 32.8%, with lone person households at 30.3% and group households comprising 2.6% of the total.
+The median household size of 2.3 people is smaller than the Regional WA average of 2.5.

 Frequently Asked Questions - Households